Updated November 2018

 RETIREMENT/PENSION PLAN

-In Nebraska, pensions are set up at the local level.
+In Nebraska, pensions for firefighters are set up at the local town and counties levels.
 Please reach out to your fire department or local government for specific information regarding pension benefits.
+If you are unsure where to start, contact the state system for assistance.

 EDUCATION BENEFIT – CHILDREN